Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

 Being characteristic classes means that Chern classes behave well under pull--back.
 If $f:B'\to B$ is a continuous map, then $c_i(f^*(V))=f^*(c_i(V))$, where on the left-hand side the bundle is pulled back and on the right-hand side the cohomology class is pulled back.
 This holds on the form level as well.
 Given a map $f:M^n\to N^n$ between two compact oriented $n$--manifolds, one can define the mapping degree by $f_*[M]=deg(f)[N]$, and for the Chern numbers we have $(f^*c_{i_1}\cup f^*c_{i_2}\cdots \cup f^*c_{i_k})\cap[M]=deg(f)(c_{i_1}\cup c_{i_2}\cdots \cup c_{i_k})\cap[N]$.

 In the non--compact case one can compute the degree of a proper map using compactly supported forms \cite{BottTu}.
 This is needed if one thinks about maps to $\R^n\setminus \{O\}$.
 Any map from a compact manifold to $\R^n\setminus \{O\}$ is proper and one can compute the degree by pulling back a local generator which is given by a bump function.
+Hopf's Theorem \cite{MilnorBook} states that the mapping degree of a map $f:M\to S^n$ is a complete invariant for the homotopy groups $[M,S^n]$.
+In particular, the mapping degree of the map $f_d:z\to z^d:S^1\to S^1\subset \C$, or $\theta \mapsto d\theta$ in polar coordinates, is of degree $d$ and hence any map $f:S^1\to S^1$ is homotopic to one of the maps $f_d$.